Here we go! Pie week is coming to an end, but I sort of don’t want to say goodbye! How do you feel? What’s been your fave so far?

 Grab the fresh pears, slice ’em thin, mix with a little coarse sugar.
 That crunch of coarse sugar on the soft, sweet pears is utterly divine.
 (Also: should have added a sprinkle of cinnamon.
 Wouldn’t that be unreal with these flavors?
 Or maybe some savory herbs like rosemary or thyme?
 Let’s all try it.)

 Brush the pastry with an egg wash, then sprinkle with your favorite goat cheese.
 Again, use blue cheese if you’re a diehard fan like yours truly!!
 Line the pears up on the puff pastry– just pack them in as many as you can.
 Top with sliced almonds and sea salt.

 We’ll add the honey at the end. 🙂

 How beautiful is this already?
 Wait until you taste it.

 The honey will seep into the pears.
 So we literally have a bed of puff pastry, topped with goat cheese, lined with pears, and drizzled with honey.
 Kevin and I both agreed that this is one of the most delicious dishes to come out of the kitchen lately.
 And I love that it can totally double as a dessert and an appetizer.
 In fact, now that I type that, I’m 100% putting this on my Friendsgiving hors d’oeuvre menu.
 Quick & easy, great food, great flavor, great pears, done and done!

-Make ahead tip: Assemble the tart through step 4.
+- Make Ahead Instructions: Assemble the tart through step 4.
 Place in the refrigerator up to 1 full day, then bake and serve.
 So easy!